Evelyn R. Klein, Ph.D., CCC-SLP, BCS-CL ASHA FELLOW

 - B.S.–Speech Pathology and Audiology, Pennsylvania State University

 - Licensed Psychologist (Pennsylvania – current)

 - Licensed Speech/Language Pathologist (Pennsylvania - current)

-- Board Recognized Specialist in Child Language (BRS-CL from ASHA)
+- Certified Specialist in Child Language (BCS-CL from ASHA)

 - Certificate in Cognitive Behavioral Therapy (Philadelphia College of Osteopathic Medicine)